 top of page

-And yet.... here you are, sitting with a cup of warm tea, wondering "Do I really need to change?
+And yet, here you are, sitting with a cup of warm tea, wondering, "Do I really need to change?
 Or have I always been enough?"

 Reinvention implies that you are broken.
 It pressures you into building yourself from scratch.
-But the truth is you are not broken.
+But the truth is, you are not broken.
 You are not lacking.
 Perhaps the world buried pieces of you; perhaps you allowed those pieces to be buried.
 However, those parts of you never left.
 They were waiting quietly for your return.

-This year let us remember the self that has always been there.
+This year, let us remember the self that has always been there.
 The artist who stopped painting, the dreamer who stopped dreaming, the voice that stopped speaking its truth.
-That self is patiently waiting, smiling knowingly waiting for you to return home.
+That self is patiently waiting, smiling knowingly, waiting for you to return home.

 The Small Act of Remembering

-Okay so you don't have to come out making some big, grand gesture.
+You do not have to come out making some big, grand gesture.
 Reclaiming self begins with simple, sacred acts:

-• Sit in stillness: Breathe.
+• Sit in Stillness: Breathe.
 Feel the pulse of your own life.
-Remember the rhythm of your heartbeat; it is after all your soundtrack.
+Remember the rhythm of your heartbeat; it is, after all, your soundtrack.

-• Move like you mean it: Dance.
+• Move Like You Mean It: Dance.
 Sway.
 Walk barefoot in the grass.
 Let your physical structure remember what it has been missing.

-• Laugh at yourself: Life can be heavy.
+• Laugh at Yourself: Life can be heavy.
 Humor is a healer.
 Let yourself laugh and shake off the seriousness.

-• Say yes to your joy: Reclaim passions that you may have shelved, the rituals that nourished your soul and the curiosities you abandoned.
+• Say Yes to Your Joy: Reclaim passions that you may have shelved, the rituals that nourished your soul, and the curiosities you abandoned.

 The Paradox of the Same You

-New year?
+New Year?
 Yes.
-New you?
+New You?
 Nope.

 Same you.
 Reclaimed.
 Remembered.
 Radiant.